Saint Lucia: Sports

 As with most Caribbean islands, cricket is the most popular sport in Saint Lucia.
-The Windward Islands cricket team includes players from Saint Lucia and plays in the West Indies regional tournament.
-Daren Sammy became the first Saint Lucian to represent the West Indies on his debut in 2007, and was made captain in 2010.
-The Saint Lucia Kings is a T20 franchise playing in the Caribbean Premier League based in this said island nation.
-Sailing is also a major sport in Saint Lucia, with the Atlantic Rally for Cruisers (ARC) race beginning in the Canary Islands and ending on the island.
+The Windward Islands cricket team includes players from Saint Lucia and plays in the West Indies Championship.
+Daren Sammy became the first Saint Lucian to represent the West Indies cricket team on his debut in 2007, and was made captain in 2010.
+As captain, he led the team to two ICC Men's T20 World Cup titles in both 2012 and 2016.
+Saint Lucia is also home to The Saint Lucia Kings, a T20 franchise playing in the Caribbean Premier League.
+Sailing is a major sport in Saint Lucia, with the Atlantic Rally for Cruisers (ARC) race beginning in the Canary Islands and ending on the island.
 Other sports that are popular on the island include football, basketball, tennis, golf and volleyball.
 Karate and boxing have also seen increased popularity in recent years.

 Julien Alfred won the nation's first-ever Olympic medal, when she won the women's 100 meters event in 10.72 seconds at the 2024 Summer Olympics held in Paris, France.